robblanco/robblanco.github.io/publications.md

   **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
 Online, 30 June 2020.

-* [*On the proof theory of troperty-based testing of coinductive specifications,
+* [*On the proof theory of property-based testing of coinductive specifications,
   or: PBT to infinity and beyond*]( https://lfmtp.org/workshops/2020/inc/papers/LFMTP_2020_paper_5.pdf), by Roberto Blanco, Dale Miller and Alberto Momigliano.
 Presented at the